DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-statement.md

 ## Staff wellbeing statement

 St Peter’s recognises its responsibility for the health, safety and welfare of its employees, and understands that wellbeing and performance are linked.
-We are committed to fostering a culture of co-operation, trust and mutual respect, where all individuals are treated with dignity, and can work at their optimum level.
+We foster a culture of co-operation, trust and mutual respect, where all individuals are treated with dignity and can work at their optimum level.

-We recognise that work-related stress has a negative impact on employees’ wellbeing and that it can take many forms, so it needs to be carefully monitored and addressed at an organisational level.
+We recognise that work-related stress has a negative impact on employees’ wellbeing and that it can take many forms.
+It needs to be carefully monitored and addressed at an organisational level.

 At St Peter’s we:

-* carefully plan and agree work-life balance solutions including flexible working practices where possible and appropriate
+* carefully plan and agree work-life balance solutions, including flexible working practices where possible and appropriate

-* ensure that the right people are recruited to the right jobs and that a good match is obtained between individuals recruited and job descriptions/specifications
+* ensure that the right people are recruited to the right jobs

-* manage pressures which may affect employees, including the impact of workload, and anticipate likely problems, taking action to reduce the effects of these pressures where possible
+* manage pressures that may affect employees, including the impact of workload

+ * anticipate likely problems, taking action to reduce the effects of these pressures where possible

 * pay attention to any changes in employee performance or behaviour and promote sympathetic alertness to employees who show signs of being under stress

-* create opportunities for employees to discuss concerns and enable employees to do so in a supportive environment, through one-to-one meetings and feedback sessions
+* create opportunities for employees to discuss concerns and enable employees to do so in a supportive environment

 * provide an Employment Assistant Programme (EAP), which offers a free 24-hour counselling service